 Observation and Data Collection: Leaf samples were obtained by removing 20 leaves from the uppermost fully expanded main stem leaves from each plot.
 After all bolls matured, all seed cotton at 10 meter lengths of the four center rows was hand harvested at approximately 70% open boll for yield analyses.
 Yield was determined by hand harvesting the four center rows from each plot twice and weighing the seed cotton.
 Twenty plants in each plot were randomly selected in mid-September of each year for measurement of number of open bolls.
-Boll weight and fiber data were obtained from 20 hand-harvested boll samples collected from 0.5 m of the two outer rows.
+Boll weight was obtained from 20 hand-harvested boll samples collected from 0.5 m of the two outer rows.
 Lint yields were calculated by multiplying the lint percentage by seed cotton weights.
-Fiber properties for each sample were determined in High Volume Instruments (HVI).

 Statistical Analysis: All data were subjected to the Analysis of Variance (ANOVA) following Gomez and Gomez [13] using SAS statistical computer software.
-Moreover, means of the different treatments were separated by Duncan's Multiple Range Test (DMRT) at $P \le 0.05$.
+Moreover, means of the different treatments were separated by Duncan's Multiple Range Test (DMRT) at P # 0.05.